 Here is how to find home insurance for non-standard properties.

-You could claim back the cost of a return flight to your holiday home if there is an emergency, like a burst pipe or a break in.
+Under your holiday home insurance policy, you should be able to claim back the cost of a return flight to your holiday home if there is an emergency, such as a burst pipe or a break-in.

 You will be able to claim up to a set value for your ticket, usually around £300.
 Some policies also cover the cost of a second flight for a family member to accompany you.

-You will not be able to claim back the cost unless you have prior agreement from your insurer so make sure you contact them before you travel.
+Note that you will not be able to claim back the cost unless you have your insurer’s agreement in advance, so make sure you contact them before you travel.

-Your policy may also cover the cost of temporary accommodation should your holiday home be uninhabitable when you arrive.
+Additionally, your policy may cover the cost of temporary accommodation should your holiday home be uninhabitable when you arrive.

-Many policies provide extra content cover for items that might be more common in a foreign holiday home, like:
+Many policies provide extra content cover for items that might be more common in a foreign holiday home, such as:

 However, you should avoid leaving any valuable items in your second home while you are not there because this will increase the risk of theft.

-If you want to rent out your property abroad to earn extra income while you are not using it you may need more cover, like:
+If you want to rent out your property abroad to earn extra income while you are not using it, you may need additional cover:

-When you look at holiday home polices, you should ask yourself:
+When you’re comparing holiday home policies, you should ask yourself:

-Once you have found policies that give you all the protection you need, look for the cheapest deal to get the best cover for your holiday home.
+Once you have found a selection of policies that provide all the protection you need, look for the cheapest deal to get the best cover for your holiday home.